 Important information COVID-19

-Find out about the situation in Switzerland: It is important to note that the current situation is constantly changing.
-Therefore, it is crucial to regularly consult the website of the Federal Office of Public Health (FOPH).
+Keep yourself informed about the situation in Switzerland as it can change constantly.
+It is therefore important to regularly consult the website of the Federal Office of Public Health (FOPH).

 Important information regarding the measures taken in Belgium to contain COVID-19

 Detailed and updated information on the measures taken in Belgium is available via the following links: